 A Different Perspective On Housing in Georgia

-Prioritizing location variation – near services and amenities that are important or essential – to a given household’s needs and wants,
+Prioritizing location variation, near services and amenities that satisfy a given household’s needs and wants

-Expanding variety of housing price points and financing options (own/rent)
+Expanding the variety of housing price points and financing options (owning vs. renting)

 The Sustainable Growth team has partnered with communities facing various challenges, including: